top of page

 DrizzleX is a smart IoT solution made for real estate.
 It uses connected sensors and real-time data to help building owners find water problems fast.
 Whether it’s a running toilet or a dripping faucet, DrizzleX tracks hidden leaks before they turn into high water bills.

 The system also helps you spot water overuse by tenants.
 Many buildings that use DrizzleX cut their water bills by 25% to 45%.
-Most properties recover their full investment in about 9 months or less.
+Most properties recover their full investment in nine months or less.

 Smart Usage Reports